FinalsClub/djKarma/README.md

 ### Proper Search ###
 + Currently notes.views.search returns a union of all tags entered

-### Form Polish ###
-+ The upload form state should be preserved when a user leaves to create a Course/School/Instructor.

 ### Initial Data in Autocomplete ###
 + Currently, the Autocomplete fields do not reflect initial-value populating.
 Until this is remedied the profile page form will not be autocomplete (because the most common case is the user all ready has their profile info entered)